dumpalavenkatatejesh/student_progress_management_system/README.md

 When a student with a Codeforces handle is added or updated, backend fetches latest rating data from Codeforces API.

 Data is displayed in a table with options to view, delete, and download as CSV.

+**Troubleshooting**
+Make sure MongoDB is running and accessible.

+Check .env file for correct MONGO_URI and port.

+If API requests fail, verify backend server is running and CORS is enabled.

+Use browser DevTools Network tab to debug frontend API calls.